McDonaldAndrew-ETSU/RAGLite/deepreason/README.md

   - This directory becomes populated after running, as the class is designed to immediately quantize the model from a model directory and then be used.
   - After the model is quantized and saved in `./currently_cached_model`, you may set the `already_quantized` parameter to `True` so it can pull the Quantized model a lot faster than having to quantize it every time.

-3. To run this code, first cd into the `deepseek` directory.
+3. To run this code, first cd into the `deepreason` directory.

 4. Run: